Khalil-BACHIRI/AltRx/README.md

 Visualizing therapeutic similarity between drugs

-- Notes

-The input dataset must be in medicine_details.csv format.

-Summary generation and chatbot use lightweight models to avoid deployment overhead.

-Compatible with both CPU and GPU environments.
+- Notes : Summary generation and chatbot use lightweight models to avoid deployment overhead and Compatible with both CPU and GPU environments.

 - Author